osrf-migration/gzue4bridge-wiki/Home.md

 1. Begin simulation with Unreal and Gazebo paused.

 1. For any new actors in Unreal, the `gzue4bridge` plugin sends factory messages to Gazebo to create models representing these actors.
-Wait until the Gazebo models have been created.
+It waits until the Gazebo models have been created.

 1. The `gzue4bridge` creates Unreal actors to represent any new models in Gazebo

 1. For any pose changes of actors in Unreal, the `gzue4bridge` plugin sends pose messages to Gazebo to update models representing these actors.
-Wait and verify the pose of Gazebo models have been updated.
+It waits and verifies that the pose of Gazebo models have been updated.

 1. The `gzue4bridge` plugin updates the pose of Unreal actors representing Gazebo models based on new pose messages received from Gazebo.

 1. The `gzue4bridge` waits until it receives a Gazebo timestamp that matches the expected sim time.
-The two worlds are then in sync.
+The two worlds are now in sync.

 1. The `gzue4bridge` allows the Unreal actors to take one step and also sends a message to Gazebo to take one step.